wangziqi2013/wangziqi2013.github.io/_posts/2022-08-03-illuminator.markdown

 version_mgmt:
 ---

+**Highlights:**

+1. Existing memory compaction mechanism suffers from fragmented address space, which affects the success rate of allocating 2MB chunks, and unmovable pages that contain kernel data structures, which incurs wasted work and increases the latency of synchronous compaction.

 **Comments:**

 1. Are all 2MB chunks in the hybrid pool checked on every compaction?
 If compaction is expensive, then this seems